Trump rally, fundraising targets Georgia

-ATLANTA — Former President Donald Trump is planning a campaign-style rally in Georgia – date and location still unknown.
-In the email announcing the rally, Trump’s campaign also asked for money.
-And it’s raising some eyebrows.
+ATLANTA — Former President Donald Trump is planning a campaign-style rally in Georgia; the date and location still unknown.
+In the email announcing the rally, Trump’s campaign also asked for money and it’s raising some eyebrows.

 It's "sneaky," said Buzz Brockway, a Republican former state representative who voted twice for Trump but thinks the GOP needs to move on and find new leadership.